jangho2001us/PredictiveCoding_FewShotRecognition/README.md

 # Prototypical Networks for Few shot Learning in PyTorch

-Simple alternative Implementation of Prototypical Networks for Few Shot Learning ([paper](https://arxiv.org/abs/1703.05175), [code](https://github.com/jakesnell/prototypical-networks)) in PyTorch.
+Predictive coding networks ([paper](https://arxiv.org/abs/2106.13082), [code](https://github.com/RobertRosenbaum/Torch2PC)) based implementation of Prototypical Networks for Few Shot Learning ([paper](https://arxiv.org/abs/1703.05175), [code](https://github.com/jakesnell/prototypical-networks)) in PyTorch.

+## Predictive Coding Algorithm

+Inspired by the human brain, a predictive coding algorithm was introduced to resolve the biological limitation of backpropagation.
+Contrary to the neural plasticity of the human brain, the backpropagation algorithm performs global error-guided learning.
+However, in predictive coding, it performs local learning because its learning is performed with local error nodes in addition to the global error node.
+It has been demonstrated that an arbitrary computational graph can be trained in a predictive coding manner.

 ## Prototypical Networks